chesahkalu/My_Python/README.md

 [3-set.py](./Data_structures/3-sets.py): This file contains codes describing the use of set data structures as well as most of its functions and methods.

-[4-dictionary](./Data_structures/4-dictionary.py): file containing some codes on python dictionaries, with some functions created using dictionary data structures
+[4-dictionary](./Data_structures/4-dictionary.py): file containing some codes on python dictionaries, with some functions created using dictionary data structures.

-[5-pallindrom.py](./Data_structures/5-palindrome.py): This is a function that checks if a string is the same if read backwards(palindrome)
+[5-pallindrom.py](./Data_structures/5-palindrome.py): This is a function that checks if a string is the same if read backwards(palindrome).

 ## [OOP_Objects_Classes](./OOP_Objects_Classes/) :
 File containing basics and codes on Object Oriented Programming.
 This is one of the most powerful methods of programming.
 Understanding OOP is encouraged to